Priyanka21112003/Attendance_System/README.md

 This is a Python-based Face Recognition Attendance System designed to automate the process of taking attendance.
 It uses real-time webcam input or group photos to identify and record faces with high accuracy.
 Attendance is saved per lecture session and stored date-wise to maintain clean, organized records.

+> 🔒 **Note:** For privacy reasons, the original student images have been replaced with images of characters from the *Friends* TV show in the demo.

 ---

 ## 🛠️ Features